-'Can you be trusted?': Bridges' exchange with iwi chair who says new rule 'smacks of discrimination'
+Covid 19 coronavirus: Bridges' exchange with iwi leader who says marae rule 'smacks of discrimination'

 "Māori have been protecting their people for generation upon generation and we don't see that we should be singled out in any of the bill.
 Marae are particularly singled out.
 There are no provisions for other entities.

-Bridges asked: "I'm not meaning to be facetious but I'm asking you this genuinely, could you be trusted to continue with marae gatherings, tangihanga and the like?
+Chair of the committee, Simon Bridges asked: "I'm not meaning to be facetious but I'm asking you this genuinely, could you be trusted to continue with marae gatherings, tangihanga and the like?
 That's the question.
 Could you be trusted to do that?"

 Papa said "very much so".